mecirmartin/Mecir_103047_feippds/README.md

-# Barber shop problem
+# Dining savages problem
-This repo is my implementation of second assignment for PPDS course at FEI STU.
+This repo is my implementation of fourth assignment for PPDS course at FEI STU.

-## What is Barber shop problem
+## What is Feasting savages problem
-There is a small town with only one barber shop.
-The barber in the shop has a strict set of rules that he follows:

-1. If there is no one in the shop, the barber goes to sleep.
-2. If a customer enters the shop and barber is sleeping, barber will wake up and customer can sit down and get a hair cut from the barber.
-3. If a customer enters the shop and barber is currently working, customer can sit in waiting room and wait for his haircut.
-4. If all seats in waiting room are occupied, the customer has to return after certain period of time and check if all seats are still occupied.
-5. After haircut, customer lets his hair grow and then visits barber shop again.
+Community of savages meets every night for a dinner.
+Savages are eating in companion so everyone has to wait for all savages to arrive first.
+The last savage to arrive gives a signal and all savages can eat.
+There is a large pot that can hold M servings of food.
+When a member of the community wants to eat, they serve themselves from the pot, unless it is empty.
+If the pot is empty, they wake up the cook and wait until the pot is refilled.
+Then they can go ahead and take a portion of a meal.
+Every savage takes one serving.
+This happens every night, so program has to run indefinitely.

 ## How to use this project
 This project consists of single python script `main.py`.
 To run this program, you need some prerequisites: